-Day-to-day management of the Program rests with the Program Manager, currently the NSW Department of Water and Energy (DWE).
-In brief, DWE is responsible for:
+Day-to-day management of the Program rests with the Program Manager, currently the Industry and Investment NSW (IIN).
+In brief, IIN is responsible for:

 - initial and ongoing accreditation of GreenPower Products and GreenPower Generators; - reporting quarterly and annual audits; - provision of information to participating agencies, GreenPower Providers, GreenPower Generators, potential and actual GreenPower Customers and consumer groups; - coordinating consultation and central contact point for stakeholders (i.e. environmental and consumer organisations, GreenPower Providers and GreenPower Generators) with regard to changes to the program or issues as they arise; and - other projects and activities as they arise.